Chaitanya199102/common-object-utils/README.md

 ## Nested Mapping
-For nested objects mapping can be as follows, mapping.json example for the same will be below the explaination
+Nested objects mapping can be as follows, mapping.json example for the same will be below the explaination

 1 .
 Mapping a property from source to a property in nested json object of destination